Gazler/grabbio-php/readme.md

 Installation
 ------------
-Simply require [grabbio.php][src/grabbio.php] into your application and you are then ready to use.
+Simply require [grabbio.php][src] into your application and you are then ready to use.

 Usage